What is a Advertising Account Executive ?

 must have skills:

-- Excellent communication and interpersonal skills
+• Strong communication and interpersonal abilities

-- Drive and determination
+• Drive and determination to achieve goals

-- Effective teamworking skills
+• Effective teamwork skills

-- Influencing and negotiation skills
+• Persuasion and negotiation skills

 Work experience

-Work experience prior to going into the industry is extremely desirable and will help you stand out amongst the competition.
 It is also a great way to get an understanding of what agency life is like and make valuable contacts, which may be useful when you start your permanent role as an account executive.

 You can gain work experience through vacation work, placements or job shadowing.
 More formal work experience opportunities or internship programmes are offered by larger agencies and can usually be found online.
-With the industry being so competitive, it may be difficult to secure work experience however, gaining experience in a similar vertical will also make your application more desirable.
+With the industry being so competitive, it may be difficult to secure work experience; however, gaining experience in a similar vertical will also make your application more desirable.
 Voluntary work is also a great way to gain valuable experience.

 Employers